How Often Do Credit Scores Change?

 How to increase your credit score: Focus on the fundamentals

-Although the world of credit scoring can seem like a large, tangled web, most of the credit scoring models use similar criteria to score consumers.
-Also, major creditors often report account activity to all three major credit reporting bureaus.
+Although the world of credit scoring can seem intimidating, most of the credit-scoring models use similar criteria to score consumers.

-So if you’re trying to improve your credit, it may be best to ignore the slight ups and downs and focus on the actions that could increase all your credit scores.
+So if you’re trying to improve your credit, it’s best to ignore the slight ups and downs and focus on the actions that can increase your credit scores, including:

-Credit utilization is one of the most important credit scoring factors.
 Your credit utilization rate is the percentage of your combined available credit on revolving accounts (e.g., credit cards and line of credit) that you’re currently using.
-A low credit utilization rate is best for your credit score.
+A low credit utilization rate of less than 30% is what many financial experts recommend.

-If you regularly carry a credit card balance or have a credit line balance, paying down that debt could help lower your utilization rate.
-You may also be able to contact your creditors and ask for a credit line increase, which could have a similar result.
+Another tactic to decrease your credit utilization is to contact your creditors and ask for a credit line increase, which could have a similar result.
 Although, paying down debt could have an additional benefit of saving you money on interest.

-Companies may check your credit when you apply for a new loan or line of credit.
+Lenders check your credit when you apply for a new loan or line of credit.
 A record of this check, known as a hard pull or hard inquiry, can remain on your credit reports for up to two years and affect scores for 12 months.
-Hard inquiries can hurt your credit scores, although the impact from a single hard inquiry is often small and doesn’t last long.
+Hard inquiries can knock your credit scores down around five points with each inquiry, although the impact will fall off after a year.

-FICO’s credit scores treat multiple mortgages, auto, and student loan inquiries as a single inquiry if they occur within a 14- to 45-day window (the length depends on the scoring model).
+FICO’s credit scores treat multiple mortgage, auto and student loan inquiries as a single inquiry if they occur within a 14- to 45-day window (the length depends on the scoring model).
 VantageScore “de-duplicates” all hard inquiries across account types if they occur in a 14-day period.

 You also never need to worry about checking your own credit reports or scores.
 When you check your file, that’s recorded as a “soft inquiry.”
 Soft inquiries never impact credit scores.

-If you have a credit card that you rarely use and it doesn’t charge an annual fee, keeping the account open could help your credit scores.
-The credit limit on the card will add to your available credit, which could help you maintain a lower utilization rate.
+If you have a credit card that you rarely use and it doesn’t charge an annual fee, keeping the account active so that the issuer doesn’t close it for inactivity can help your credit scores.
+Age of credit accounts is another credit-scoring factor, and the longer you’ve responsibly using credit, the better.

-Closing an account could also have other consequences in the future.
-While closed accounts can stay on your credit reports for up to 10 years, when the account does drop off it could also decrease your length of credit history and your average age of accounts, which could hurt your scores.
+While closed accounts stay on your credit reports for up to 10 years, when the account does drop off, it could decrease your length of credit history and your average age of accounts, which could hurt your scores.

-Increasing your scores can take time, and there isn’t necessarily a shortcut.
-A long history of on-time payments, experience using different types of accounts and positive credit-related behavior can help you build an excellent credit score.
-And if you do have negative marks on your credit reports, their impact can decrease as time passes.
+A positive history of on-time payments, low debt levels on revolving credit accounts and experience using different types of accounts can help you build an excellent credit score.
+And if you do have negative marks on your credit reports, their impact can decrease as time passes as long as you continue to add positive information to your credit reports.